Official websites use .gov

 MCC has made a commitment to expand and deepen our efforts to address climate change challenges across our investment portfolio and business operations, integrating climate considerations into all stages of program development and implementation.

-From 2015 to 2020, MCC invested $1.5 billion—over 40% of our program funds—in climate-related activities, based on signed compact and threshold program agreements.
+From 2015 to 2023, MCC invested $3.5 billion in climate-related activities, based on signed compact and threshold program agreements.

 Our investments in critical sectors like energy, water, transportation, and agriculture are part of a holistic approach to building climate resiliency, promoting low carbon economic development and supporting countries in their transition away from fossil fuels.

-Between 2021-2025, MCC expects to sign new compact and threshold program agreements worth more than $4 billion, making MCC well positioned to make significant contributions to tackling the climate crises.
+Between 2021-2025, MCC expects to sign over $4.5 billion in programs that fully integrate climate considerations, making MCC well positioned to make significant contributions to tackling the climate crises.

 “Climate change, if not proactively mitigated, puts agricultural production advances in Niger at risk and, this is in the sector which employs more than 80 percent of our population.
 Our partnership with MCC is rehabilitating pastoral lands, promoting soil nutrition and creating access to sustainable groundwater resources among rural communities including thousands of small-scale farmers.
 These actions will improve productivity while ensuring our land and natural resources are managed better now and remain available for future generations.”